Best Fibonacci Calculation Tools to Buy in December 2025

 Here is an example of how you can optimize the Fibonacci extensions algorithm in Ruby using memoization:

-, we first check if it already exists in the cache.
+In this example, we are using a hash table @fib_cache to store the results of previous Fibonacci numbers calculated.
+Before calculating the Fibonacci number for n, we first check if it already exists in the cache.
 If it does, we return the cached value instead of recalculating it.
 This greatly reduces the number of redundant calculations and optimizes the algorithm.

 You can also further optimize the algorithm by using an iterative approach instead of recursion to calculate Fibonacci numbers, as recursion can be slower due to the overhead of function calls.